mabidm-tsinghua/daud-MLRiding-With-Redis/README.md

 python main.py
 ```

 > Make sure that the Models file exist in the directory MLRidinML/models/.
+You can download the models from [here](https://drive.google.com/drive/folders/1lsnKWekcpcg3aNv-FMzvVL8KnlahTARi?usp=sharing).